vedprakash-m/carpool/docs/CONTRIBUTING.md

 ## License Agreement

-By contributing to vCarpool, you agree that your contributions will be licensed under the same license as the project.
+By contributing to Carpool, you agree that your contributions will be licensed under the same license as the project.

 ## Contact